 Kateryna Bandura, New Pathway – Ukrainian News.

-Wrzesnewskyj is a former MP for Etobicoke Center and now continues his business as the owner at Etobicoke-based Future Bakery and M-C Dairy.
-He explained that his parents brought their love for Ukrainian food to Toronto.
+Former MP for Etobicoke Centre, Wrzesnewskyj retired from politics in 2019 and continues his business as the owner at Etobicoke-based Future Bakery and M-C Dairy.
 His relationship with M-C began with the making of the best “syrnycky” – small pancakes with soft white cheese.
-M-C Dairy started as an 800-square feet garage operation in the Junction neighborhood in Toronto after WW2 with three Ukrainian refugees “who took a leap of faith” to build a dairy operation in Toronto.
+M-C Dairy started as an 800-square feet garage operation in the Junction neighborhood in Toronto after the Second World War, “with three Ukrainian refugees, who took a leap of faith to build a dairy operation in Toronto,” Wrzesnewskyj said.

 “And today, once again, I’m taking a leap of faith making this major investment,” Wrzesnewskyj said.

-Today, M-C Dairy is a 12,000 square foot plant that produces high quality farmers cheese and other dairy products.
+Today, M-C Dairy is a 12,000 sq. ft. plant that produces high-quality farmer’s cheese and other dairy products.
 Wrzesnewskyj said the contract will guarantee a state-of-the-art production facility of the highest quality not just in Canada, but in North America.

-Small and medium sized businesses are the cornerstone of the Canadian economy, Minister Ng said.
-They make up 99% of all businesses in Canada and they employ more than 10 million Canadians.
+Small and medium-sized businesses are the cornerstone of the Canadian economy, Minister Ng said.
+They make up 99 per cent of all businesses in Canada and they employ more than 10 million Canadians.
 To help these businesses thrive, the Liberal government has lowered business taxes for small businesses, removed regulations and made doing business easier through the Canada Business app.
-All this helps access the 1.5 billion customers in the international marketplace, available to Canadian businesses in 50 countries through Canada’s current free trade agreements, said Ng.
+All this helps to access the 1.5 billion customers in the international marketplace, available to Canadian businesses in 50 countries through Canada’s current free trade agreements, said Ng.